Citation, DOI, disclosures and article data

 It can affect a range of people from athletes to recreational exercisers and even inactive people.
 It affects non-athletes in around one-third of cases.

 Macroscopically, tendinopathy results in enlargement, disruption of fibrillar pattern and an increase in tendon vascularity.
-Histopathologically, there is evidence of disorganised proliferation of tenocytes, disrupted organization of collagen fibers, and an increase in the noncollagenous matrix, and neovascularization.
+Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, an increase in the non-collagenous matrix, and neovascularization.
 Usually, there is no evidence of inflammation, but the cause is thought of as a failed healing response 1.
 Repetitive microtrauma from unusual or excessive mechanical loading is deemed to be a causative factor.

 Often shows thickening and rounding of the affected portion of the tendon.
-The cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis.
-There is also evidence of neovascularization, which, if present, is usually indicative of a poorer outcome and more severe clinical symptoms.
-Additional signs include increased Kager's fat pad echogenicity and thickening of a hypoechoic paratenon.
+A cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis ref.
+There is also evidence of neovascularization, which, if present, is usually indicative of a poorer outcome and more severe clinical symptoms ref.
+Additional signs include increased Kager fat pad echogenicity (especially with chronic tendinopathy) and thickening of a hypoechoic paratenon.

 The following should be included as a minimum 6:

 altered structure (e.g. echotexture on ultrasound, signal on MRI)